Enhancement for Robustness of Koopman Operator-based Data-driven Mobile Robotic Systems: Conclusions

 \section{Conclusions}

 In this paper we focus on motion control of data-driven systems that are based on the Koopman operator theory to extract system models from data.
 We investigate the prediction error of a perturbed systems' performance when the data used for training the Koopman operator are noisy.
 The prediction error is then used to develop a new enhanced mobile robot motion control algorithm that endows robustness to data-driven systems.
 We show how certain aspects of our approach can happen offline, thus making the proposed algorithm amenable to real-time implementation.
 We test the proposed approach in a parametric simulated study using a Van der Pol oscillator to evaluate its performance as the number of training data and the level of noise corrupting them vary.
 We further test in Gazebo simulation with a non-holonomic wheeled robot tasked to track a reference trajectory.
-Results from both types of testing confirm that the proposed approach can apply across systems, including practical robotics, and that it performs better as noise levels increase (which is the main reason motivating this work) up to a certain threshold.
+Results from both types of testing confirm that the proposed approach can apply across systems, including practical robotics.

-In all, our work provides robustness (safety) guarantees for systems using Koopman operator for control, and it can be viewed as a step toward developing new motion planners and controllers for data-driven mobile robots.
+In all, our work provides robustness guarantees for systems using Koopman operator for control, and it can be viewed as a step toward developing new motion planners and controllers for data-driven mobile robots.
 Future research directions include integration with motion planning algorithms, and porting from Gazebo to hardware implementation.